raahede/vue-template-simple/README.md

 # vue-template-simple
-Get started working with Vue.sj without a build setup
+Get started working with Vue.js without a build setup

 ### 1. Clone this repository